Visconti of Milan: Matteo, Galeazzo, Azzone, Luchino, and Giovanni (1311–1354)

 During Azzone's rule, Lodrisio (the cousin of Matteo, who in 1310 attended the reconciliation with the Della Torre) raised against him, trying to revert the line of succession in favor of his own family.
-He obtained the support of the Della Scala family of Verona, but in 1339, in the Battle of Parabiago, he was defeated by an army led by Azzone and backed by his uncles Luchino and Giovanni.
-Azzone died in 1339 without heirs, and the power passed to his uncles Luchino and Giovanni.
-During their rule, the three sons of Stefano were suspected of a conspiracy against Luchino.
+He obtained the support of the Della Scala family of Verona.
+However, in the Battle of Parabiago, 1339, he was defeated by an army led by Azzone and backed by his uncles, Luchino and Giovanni.
+Azzone died in 1339 without sons, and the power passed to Luchino and Giovanni (since 1342, archbishop of Milan).
+In the years of their rule, Matteo II, Bernabò, and Galeazzo II were suspected of conspiring against Luchino.
 Threatened by him, they left Milan.

-After Luchino died in 1349, archbishop Giovanni remained alone in power and recalled his three nephews in Milan.
+After Luchino died in 1349, archbishop Giovanni remained alone in power and recalled Matteo II, Bernabò, and Galeazzo II in Milan.
 Under his rule, the territorial expansion continued (to Genoa and Bologna) thanks to his diplomacy.
 Part of his initiatives were the marriages of his nephews to members of the nearby noble dynasties of northern Italy: in 1340, Matteo II to Egidiola Gonzaga; in 1350, Bernabò to Regina Della Scala and Galeazzo II to Bianca of Savoy.
 In 1353, Petrarch accepted an invitation from Giovanni and moved to Milan, where he lived until 1361.
 He took part in Visconti's diplomatic initiatives and provided first-hand accounts of his life in Milan and Visconti's family events in his letters.